 Yeah- This is me.
 My interest in art therapy began during my studies in college.
 Although I had chosen a major in psychology and a minor in studio art there were no specific opportunities to study art therapy.
 I created an internship for myself through an independent study at a full security correctional facility .
 This experience was life changing for me.
 I learned so much about myself and the art process.
 I learned about trust and compassion.
 I learned about how healing the human connection is and how the power of art can be a bridge for that even in the dark confines of prison.
 I knew then that art therapy was my calling.
 I pursued my graduate work in art therapy and counseling at The Naropa University in Boulder, Colorado.
-I have been working as an art therapist for over nineteen years.
+I have been working as an art therapist for over twenty years.
 I continue to utilize art therapy in my work as a therapist.

 As an artist, I live to express and create every chance that I have.
 Art has allowed me to start conversations with myself and with others without words.
 I rely on art as one way to soothe and nurture myself, to process and lift the heavy burdens of working with people struggling in their lives, to celebrate life and love, to inspire myself, to challenge myself, and to give to others.I created this website to share some of the art happenings in my life, in my work, and in my play.
 The last year of my life I have devoted to creative renewal and this has been an amazing experience for me.
 I find that it has me overflowing with ideas for how to expand what I share and deepen my work as an artist, art therapist, teacher, and a clinical supervisor.

 Here is my current bio: